 Students will have 5 minutes to present their research.

 Students are expected to have their camera on while they are presenting, but are welcome to use a zoom background rather than their surrounding environment.

 The presentation slides submitted will be compiled into a single presentation for accessibilty and seamlessness.

 Students will be taking over the presentation moderator's computer to present their research via the Zoom 'remote control' function.

 Students will be assigned a two-hour block of time during the symposium day, in which they are required to be in attendance.
-One hour will be their time to present for 5 minutes, the other hour will be the designated time to attend the symposium as an observer of their peers' projects and complete their symposium assignment.
+One hour will be their time to present, the other hour will be the designated time to attend the symposium as an observer of their peers' projects and complete their symposium assignment.